Little Broken

 • Egg

 • Butter – butter adds flavor!
-Do not leave it out.
+Do not leave it out

 • Vanilla extract

 • Cherries – fresh or frozen cherries can be used.
-See tips in recipe card on using frozen cherries.
+See tips in the recipe card on using frozen cherries.

 How to Make Oatmeal with Milk – Step by Step